andrew389/QuizApp/README.md

     with patch.object(settings.redis, 'host', 'redis')
     ```
 3. To run tests inside the Docker container:
- - First, identify the container ID by listing all running containers:
+   - Stop your docker-compose if it's running and start docker-compose for tests:

     ```bash
+    docker-compose -f docker-compose.yml down
+    docker-compose -f docker-compose.test.yml up -d --build
+    ```

+ - Then, identify the container ID by listing all running containers:

+     ```bash
      docker ps
      ```

- - Note down the `CONTAINER ID` of your `quizz-app` container.
+ - Note down the `CONTAINER ID` of your `app` container.

  - Open a bash shell inside the container using its ID: